Recently the Content Type Hub in SharePoint Online turned into the Content Type Gallery and this is more that just a rename of a feature.

 Continue Reading Pieter Veenstra’s Article on their blog

-Using the Content Type Gallery in SharePoint Online with existing sites
+Using the new SharePoint Content Type Gallery in with existing sites

-Recently the Content Type Hub in SharePoint Online turned into the Content Type Gallery and this is more that just a rename of a feature.
-You might have noticed that when you try to update content types or add new content types that the look and feel of the pages have changed a bit.
+Recently the Content Type Hub in SharePoint Online turned into the SharePoint Content Type Gallery and this is more that just a rename of a feature.
+Once you

 Blog Syndicated with Pieter Veenstra’s Permission